babun/babun/README.md

 Install:
 Click [here](https://github.com/reficio/babun/raw/master/babun.bat)  to download the babun.bat installer.
 Then just run the script in the console.

+__Make sure to use the /proxy switch if you are behind a corporate firewall!__

 What is so cool about babun:
 * it is a bundled and tweaked cygwin console
 * it can be installed without admin rights on Windows computers